wp-graphql/wp-graphql-woocommerce/docs/local-testing.md

 }
 ```

-Here we'll be utilizing a `WooGraphQLTestCase` bundled in the WooGraphQL test environment.
+Here we'll be utilizing a `WooGraphQLTestCase` bundled in the WPGraphQL for WooCommerce test environment.
 It extends the WPGraphQLTestCase class provided by the [**WPGraphQL TestCase**](https://github.com/wp-graphql/wp-graphql-testcase) library.
 Which was designed specifically for testing WPGraphQL responses.

 ### Writing our test